Cysharp/MagicOnion/README.md

 ```

 #### Extension Interfaces
 The following interfaces are provided for filter extensions.
-These interfaces are similar to ASP.NET Core MVC filters.
+These interfaces are similar to ASP.NET Core MVC filter mechanism.

 - `IMagicOnionFilterFactory<T>`
 - `IMagicOnionOrderedFilter`
 - `IMagicOnionServiceFilter`
 - `IStreamingHubFilter`

-`MagicOnionFilterAttributes` and `StreamingHubFilterAttribute` implement these interfaces for easy use. ou can use these interfaces for more flexible implementation.
+`MagicOnionFilterAttributes` and `StreamingHubFilterAttribute` implement these interfaces for easy use.
+You can use these interfaces for more flexible implementation.

 ### ClientFilter